puli/repository/docs/getting-started/application-devs.rst

 Using Puli-Unaware Packages
 ---------------------------

-If you use a Composer package that does not export its resources for Puli, you should submit a pull request that adds the relevant lines to its composer.json file.
-Until the pull request is merged, you can manually export the package's resources in your application's composer.json:
+If you use a Composer package that does not map its resources to Puli paths, you should submit a pull request that adds the relevant lines to its composer.json file.
+Until the pull request is merged, you can manually map the package's resources in your application's composer.json:

 .. code-block:: json